armory/docs-cdaas/content/en/reference/deployment/config-file/targets.md

 You can specify a pause that waits for a manual approval or a certain amount of time before starting.

 **Pause until manual approval**

-Use the following to configure a deployment to pause for manual approval before starting:

-- `pause.untilApproved`: Set to true
-- `pause.requiresRoles`: (Optional) List of RBAC roles that can issue a manual approval
-- `pause.approvalExpiration`: (Optional) Timeout configuration; when expired the ongoing deployment is cancelled

 ```yaml
 targets: